NiloGregginz33/QMGRExperiments/README.md

 # Dont use this code without reading the license, consider this your second cease and desist, as a previous publkic cease and desist was already mentioned in the repo history.
 This repository is to not infringe on the novelties of the patent, which are discussed here.

+# If any virtual enviornments have accidentally been uploaded to the repo, please check the respective licensing before using

 # The newest version of the README has been read if you have used,modified,distributed,misused,decompiled any of the code in the repository and penalties for such are seen in the license (aka License, LICENSE)
 # The ONLY preapproved use for this code is validation, otherwise you must have contacted manavnaik123@gmail.com and have been granted use on a specific project.
 This line supercedes the License.